 Books and other physical items owned by the University Library may be placed on course reserves.
 Instructors can also place their own copies of books, official coursepacks prepared by a professional print service, and other physical materials on reserve.

 Electronic readings such as journal articles and book chapters are managed by individual instructor via the course CTools or Canvas site.
 For assistance in saving material into CTools or Canvas, you can contact ScholarSpace at the Graduate Library or contact campus CTools help.

 7FAST, the Library's document delivery service, can scan small portions of local items.
 This service is free for faculty.

 When should I place my reserve request?

 You may submit a request for course reserves at any time.
 Processing time varies based on material availabilty, so submit requests as far in advance as possible.

 How many copies of an item are placed on reserve?

 In general, one copy will be placed on reserve.
 Additional copies may be placed on reserve for classes with high enrollment.

 Will my students know how to use reserve items?

 Let your students know that materials are on reserve for them, and at which library.
-Students will be able to tell what is on reserve for the class if you add the Library Materials tool to your CTools site, or by searching in Mirlyn Classic course reserves.
+Students will be able to tell what is on reserve for the class if you add the Library Materials tab to your CTools or Canvas sites, or by searching in Mirlyn Classic course reserves.